Last Updated on August 24, 2022

 Cut, Colour, Carat… Clear Conscience?

-Giving or receiving jewellery is often part of important celebrations and significant milestones like weddings, engagements, birthdays, or anniversaries.
+Giving or receiving jewelry is often part of important celebrations and significant milestones like weddings, engagements, birthdays, or anniversaries.
 Besides being a beautiful gift, these pieces can express love, commitment, and many other meaningful things.

-Unfortunately though, the reality of jewellery production is anything but joyful – full of corruption, human rights abuses, and environmental destruction.
+Unfortunately though, the reality of jewelry production is anything but joyful — full of corruption, human rights abuses, and environmental destruction.
 No one would say they want a special occasion like an engagement to contribute to such horrible things… But don’t worry, there are sustainable and ethical diamonds and you can find the dream ring without the harmful practices!

-What you need to know about Diamonds & Precious Metals
+What You Need To Know About Diamonds & Precious Metals

+But what is a blood diamond?
 The mining of diamonds and precious metals can involve child labour, forced labour, and abusive conditions.
 Groups fighting for control of mines, theft, and workers/communities trying to stand up for their rights has resulted in incredibly violent conflicts and torture over diamonds and land.
 It’s a lucrative and corrupt industry with little protection or concern for the safety and welfare of those involved.

 Here’s a diamond pit mine in Russia — it looks alien and is hard to imagine the scale, but you can see tiny buildings in the top right corner.

 “Conflict Free” Unfortunately Isn’t a Guarantee